brave/browser-laptop/README.md

     npm test

 Note: Brave uses port 8080 to communicate between its client and server sides by default.
 If you are using port 8080 for something else (e.g. a web proxy) then you can set the node config to make it use a different one.
+You will also have to have two terminal tabs up to run Brave.
+One for Brave to watch changes, and one to run Brave.

 e.g.
 npm config set brave:port 9001